chelseyqc/holbertonschool-low_level_programming/functions_nested_loops/README.md

 [7-print_last_digit.c](https://github.com/chelseyqc/holbertonschool-low_level_programming/blob/master/functions_nested_loops/7-print_last_digit.c) - A C program that prints the last digit of a number and returns the value of the last digit

+[8-24_hours.c](https://github.com/chelseyqc/holbertonschool-low_level_programming/blob/master/functions_nested_loops/8-24_hours.c) - A C program that prints every minute of the day starting from 00:00 to 23:59